ricallinson/jmm/README.md

 	jmm here ./some/dir

-Determine if the current directory is part of a Java-- workspace.
-If it is exports the `$JMMPATH` as that directory.
+Determines if the current directory is part of a Java-- workspace.
+If it is the `$JMMPATH` is changed to that workspace.

 	jmm here

 ### jmm run

 Provide one or more `.java` files to run.
 The first file must have the main method.
 A `.jar` named the same as the first class files directory is created and placed in the `$JMMPATH/bin` directory.
+Note: this will overwrite an existing `.jar` if it has the same name.

 	jmm run ./src/github/com/ricallinson/jmmrun/TestClass.java ./src/github/com/ricallinson/jmmrun/OtherClass.java